 https://anastpaul.com/2021/08/09/quote-s-of-the-day-9-august-st-john-vianney/

-Posted in CHRIST the PHYSICIAN, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JANUARY month of THE MOST HOLY NAME of JESUS, PRAYERS of the SAINTS, QUOTES on ANGER, QUOTES on SIN, QUOTES on TRUST in GOD, The HOLY NAME, The WORD
+Posted in CHRIST the PHYSICIAN, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, JANUARY month of THE MOST HOLY NAME of JESUS, PRAYERS of the SAINTS, QUOTES on ANGER, QUOTES on SIN, QUOTES on TRUST and complete CONFIDENCE in GOD, The HOLY NAME, The WORD

 Quote/s of the Day – 11 June – The Divine Physician